 El Greco Woodworking

-Family owned since 1975, El Greco Woodworking crafts heirloom-quality kids' furniture with an emphasis on safety and sustainability.
+Family owned since 1975, El Greco Woodworking crafts heirloom-quality furniture with an emphasis on safety and sustainability.

 Skilled artisans design, build and finish each piece using sustainable and locally sourced materials, including hardwoods from the nearby Appalachian forests.
 Through El Greco's work with suppliers who employ responsible practices such as forest replanting and habitat management, El Greco ensures our forests—like their furniture—will be around for future generations to enjoy.